radius-project/blog/radblog/content/posts/2024/radius-birthday/index.md

 3. Workload / Federated identity support: Radius Cloud providers can be configured with AWS IAM roles for service accounts and Azure workload identity to interact and deploy resources on the respective clouds.
 With this, infrastructure operators are not burdened with the rotation of credentials anymore.

-## What’s, next for Radius
+## What’s, Next for Radius

-We have a long journey ahead!
-Problems to solve!
-And solutions to deliver!
+We have miles to go!, problems to solve!, solutions to deliver!

 Our current focus is on developing the following major capabilities:

 Radius Integration with GitOps : We learned that enterprise teams are burdened with the challenges around continuous deployment of cloud native applications and infrastructure.
 GitOps framework implemented as popular tools like Flux and ArgoCD helps in mitigating these challenges by providing a declarative approach to manage infrastructure and automatically reconciles the state of the infrastructure using Git as the single source of truth.
 Enterprise that uses GitOps and Radius do not have a clear path for how to use both technologies together.
 Hence, Radius is working towards providing a consistent Radius +GitOps model for both existing and future GitOps solutions.

-Resource extensibility with User Defined Types : Providing enough extensibility points within Radius is key area to enable enterprises to extend Radius and build custom platforms.
+Resource extensibility with User Defined Types: Providing enough extensibility points within Radius is key area to enable enterprises to extend Radius and build custom platforms.
 Many enterprises use a wide range of services in their applications for achieving their cloud-native strategy.
 Providing resource extensibility with User defined types enable users to easily define their services as a custom resource type, deploy and leverage all the goodness of Radius such as Recipes and Application graph.
 Additionally, we want to empower the open-source community to publish these resource type definitions and Recipes as community supported assets for the community to discover and consume.

 Production Readiness: As we are working with enterprises to run their production workloads on Radius, we want to evolve the operational maturity of Radius.
 We wanted to enable capabilities that make Radius a highly resilient, scalable and flexible platform.
+Integration of Dapr workflows to the Radius control plane and containerization of Recipes are some of the key areas we are focusing on to make Radius production ready.

-## Learn more and contribute
+## Learn More and Contribute

 The Radius maintainers are excited to continue collaborating with the open-source community to grow its feature set and welcome all contributions from the community.
 We're looking for people to join us!